bhkashani-cmd/academic-site/_pages/cv.md

 ## Academic Publications

-Research outputs include journal articles and conference papers in areas related to:
+Research outputs include academic publications and conference presentations in areas related to:

 - Media and communication studies
 - Cyberspace policymaking